 Your Data on their Servers: Why Are VPN Logs a Bad Thing?

 There’s nothing wrong with logs themselves.
-They help collect data and can be used by VPN services to improve their network and run things more efficiently.
-Problems arise when those logs are kept long term, opening up a world of possibilities for data theft, seizure, or even buying and selling user information (free VPNs like Hola are especially guilty of abusing their users).
+They help collect data and this information can be used by VPN services to improve their network and run things more efficiently.
+Problems arise when those logs are kept long term on the VPN companies servers, opening up a world of possibilities for data theft, seizure, or even buying and selling user information (free VPNs like Hola are especially guilty of abusing their users).

 The dangers in VPN logging all come down to one thing: accountability.
 Let’s say you log into your VPN and browse a couple of websites.
 No big deal, right?
 Later, it turns out that website was illegal in your country and everyone who visited it will be subject to fines.
 If you didn’t use a VPN, all the government has to do is contact your internet service provider, look at their DNS request and traffic logs to see which IP addresses visited that site, compare those addresses to account holders, then come knocking on your door.